FormidableLabs/terraform-aws-serverless/modules/vpc/README.md

 ## Overview

-This module adds [IAM permissions][xray_iam] to the Lambda execution role created by the Serverless framework as part of its CloudFormation stack so that the role may send trace data to AWS.
+This module adds [IAM permissions][vpc_iam] to the Lambda execution role created by the Serverless framework  and the `developer` IAM role created by the core module of this project to enable deploying a Serverless framework application into an existing VPC.

+_Note_: This module does _not_ actually create a VPC for you, just the permissions to use one.
+If you need a VPC, see our [reference project](#reference-project) for guidance.

 ## Integration